open-resources/physics_bank/docs/tips.md

 # Tips for authoring questions

-Below is a list of suggestions and recommendataions when authoring questions.
+Below is a list of suggestions and recommendations when authoring questions.

 ## Legend
 - Shuffling Choices